© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Stanage Mound & Bailey Castle is a scheduled monument protected by Cadw under reference RD055.
 View the official record →

-Stanage Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, representing the Norman strategy of establishing defensive strongholds across the Welsh Marches during the medieval period.
+Stanage Mound and Bailey is a motte and bailey castle located in Radnorshire, Wales, representing a characteristic form of Norman defensive fortification dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD055.

 Stanage Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Stanage Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD055.